Fantom-Factory/afIocConfig/readme.md

         ...
      }

-Note that when config values are injected, they are [IoC Type coerced](http://repo.status302.com/doc/afIoc/TypeCoercer.html) to the field type.
+Note that when config values are injected, they are [Type coerced](http://repo.status302.com/doc/afBeanUtils/TypeCoercer.html) to the field type.
 That means you can contribute `Str` or `Uri` values and inject it as a `File`.

 If an `id` is not supplied in `@Config` then it is inferred from the field name and containing pod.
-For example, if type `MongoMgr` in pod `myMongo` looked like:
+For example, if Type `MongoMgr` in pod `myMongo` looked like:

 ```
 class MongoMgr {